adaptive-scale/dbchaos/README.md

 dbName: users   #(MongoDB only)
 ```

-### Static Synthetic Data Generation
+### Synthetic Data Generation

-DBChaos can also generate full schema and synthetic data for your database.
+DBChaos can generate full schema and synthetic data for your database.
+In DBChaos, there are two kinds of data generation techniques - Static and GPT-based.

+In static data generation, dbchaos randomly generates schema, schema name, column names and data.
+It comes very handy and is inexpensive if you want to create huge schemas and generate large amount data.
+For instance, At [Adaptive](https://adaptive.live) we use this is create unrealistic sized databases and schema to load testing our services and processes.

+In GPT based data generation, you can create hyper-realistic databases and data.
+However, you would need an API key from OPENAI as well as it will cost you credits if you which to generate huge amount to data.
+We have tried to build a known schema cache in the product, which we will keep improving as well built out more features.

+#### Static Data Generation

+A configuration for static generation looks as follows:
 ```yaml
 connection:
   dbType: postgres